johannesbottcher/templateConfusion/README.md

-That very template made it to [LaTeX Templates](http://www.latextemplates.com/template/masters-doctoral-thesis) as well and is the most used of the three templates available.
+That very template made it to [LaTeX Templates](http://www.latextemplates.com/template/masters-doctoral-thesis) as well and is the most used of the three thesis templates available.
+Later, some modifications were made to [our famous thesis template](ourFamousThesisTemplate).
+Somehow, it isn't that fixed anymore.

 Non-fixed Output
 --------------

-No design decisions are hidden in a class or package file, maybe put in a file called `config.tex` or `structure.tex`.
+No layout decisions are hidden in a class or package file, maybe put in a file called `config.tex` or `structure.tex`.
 The user sees the whole bunch of stuff, comments behind.
 There might be packages loaded to suit almost all users.
 Three for table stuff,